alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 Why does that matter?
 Well, with C++11 the only change from C++03 was the trailing return type syntax.
 But with C++23 one will reasonably use `std::print` instead of iostreams, both in order to get general Unicode text presented correctly, for the better support for internationalization that format strings give, and as a single unified way to do formatting that is super fast, efficiency!, efficiency!, for number-to-text conversion.

+The C++23 example below is unfortunately not given in the book:

 [*C++23*](code/ch1/hello.c++23.cpp):

 ```cpp